.

 Where to find it: Lock Tien Restaurant

-Chakachan Talay, which means sea cicada, is a sea crustacean found on the northern beaches of Phuket, namely Mai Khao and Haad Sai Kaew and beached on the mainland past the Sarasin bridge.
-The sea cicadas are first peeled from their back shell and then deep-fried.
-It is crispy and goes well as appetizers or snacks with a beer.
+Chakachan Talay, which means sea cicada, is a sea crustacean found on the northern beaches of Phuket, namely Mai Khao and Haad Sai Kaew and beaches on the mainland past the Sarasin Bridge.
+The sea cicadas are first peeled from their back shell and then deep-fried until golden and crispy.
+The taste is similar to soft-shell crab with a delicate, sweet flavour.
+It pairs well as an appetiser or snack with a cold beer.

 Where to find Chakachan Talay in Phuket: Ta Tuay Restaurant, Thanoon Seafood, Rimpan Restaurant

-Rice noodles served with the curry of your choice.
-Then itโs up to you to add condiments, fresh or marinated veggies, thinly sliced banana leaves, morning glory, etc. Delicious for breakfast, best with local coffee or milk tea.
+Kanom Jeen is fresh rice noodles served with the curry of your choice, typically a fish curry (Nam Ya) or a spicy coconut-based curry (Kaeng Tai Pla).
+Then it’s up to you to add condiments: fresh or marinated veggies, thinly sliced banana blossom, morning glory, bean sprouts, and pickled cabbage.
+Kanom Jeen is a traditional breakfast in Phuket, best enjoyed with local coffee or milk tea.
+The noodles are made fresh daily and have a soft, slightly chewy texture.
 Read more

 Price: 25 baht per plate